Pinterest

 Oma's 30-minute German rice dinner

-You can serve the rice with any vegetable - the dinner above is served with squash - just cook some frozen veggies if you're in a hurry.
+You can serve the rice with any vegetable - the dinner above is served with butternut squash - just cook some frozen veggies if you're in a hurry.
 Of course, this is just as delicious made without the meat and used as a side dish to a meat main dish.

 If you end up with leftover rice, put it in a casserole dish, add a can of condensed mushroom soup, and about ½ can of milk.
 Add some vegetables if you have any.
 Stir.
 Sprinkle cheese on top.
 Cover and refrigerate.